 - Forest Highways – providing all-weather access to National Forest areas, these routes are generally well-maintained facilities.
 Many Forest Highways in Michigan, however, are unsigned in the field.

-- Heritage Routes - Heritage Routes, soon to be renamed "Michigan's Byways," are signed along state trunklines and point to Historic, Recreational or Scenic opportunities.
+- Pure Michigan Byways (Heritage Routes) – renamed from Heritage Routes in 2014, these byways are signed along state trunklines and point to Historic, Recreational or Scenic opportunities.

 - Polar-Equator Trail – The P-E Trail was signed by a group affiliated with Michigan State University and seems to be slowly fading into the past.
 This portion of the website attempts to capture the story of this route before it is lost forever.